Najibullah Zazi: Guilty plea

 Zazi cooperated after being told that his parents could be charged with immigration fraud.

-On February 22, 2010, Zazi pleaded guilty to conspiring to use weapons of mass destruction (explosive bomb), conspiracy to commit murder in a foreign country, and providing material support to a terrorist organization, before Chief Judge of the United States District Court for the Eastern District of New York Raymond J. Dearie.
+On February 22, 2010, Zazi pleaded guilty to conspiring to use weapons of mass destruction (a bomb), conspiracy to commit murder in a foreign country, and providing material support to a terrorist organization, before Chief Judge of the United States District Court for the Eastern District of New York Raymond J. Dearie.
 His guilty plea was the result of a plea bargain with the prosecution.

 He refused to name which subway line was the target of the plot.
 He said the intent of his suicide mission was to draw attention to activities of the U.S. military in Afghanistan.

 Zazi faced a possible life sentence without possibility of parole for the first two counts, and an additional sentence of 15 years for the third count.
 Sentencing was initially scheduled to take place on June 24, 2011.
 Sentencing was extensively delayed while Zazi cooperated with law enforcement.
 In 2019 Zazi was sentenced to ten years in prison (effectively, time served), and released.

+2025 Arrest

+On 13 September 2025, Zazi was arrested in North Carolina for violating the terms of his release.
+Zazi is accused of communicating with “individuals or organizations that are affiliated with foreign terrorist organizations.”
+The charges were based on four payments, totaling several hundred dollars, sent anonymously to the prison commissary accounts of his friends and former co-conspirators, Zarein Ahmedzay and Adis Medunjanin.
+According to Zazi's lawyer, the payments, sent in March, were part of Mr. Zazi’s annual religious charitable giving to the poor, or zakat.
+He pleaded not guilty.